ClimateImpactLab/impact-calculations/docs/install.md

     - xarray: `pip install xarray==0.10.9`
     - pandas: `pip install pandas==0.25.3`

+Install the custom `open-estimate`, `impactlab-tools` and `impact-common` libraries.

+If you will not be developing code in the projection system, you can do this directly with `pip`:

+ - `open-estimate`: ```$ pip install git+https://github.com/climateimpactlab/open-estimate```
+ - `impactlab-tools`: ```$ pip install git+https://github.com/ClimateImpactLab/impactlab-tools.git```
+ - `impact-common`: ```$ pip install git+https://github.com/ClimateImpactLab/impact-common.git```

+In many cases, however, changes to the projection system functioning requires changes to these libraries.
+In this case, it is recommended that you clone the git repositories and then install the packages with `python setup.py develop`, as follows:

 Clone `open-estimate` to your project directory:
    ```$ git clone https://github.com/ClimateImpactLab/open-estimate.git```